 luggage or early boarding to the plane.

-keep to your pattern of taking your medications.
+be difficult to keep to your pattern of taking your medications.

 Your GP or Practice Nurse will be able to advise you on how best to

-outside interference and so interference is very
+shielded against outside interference and so interference is very

 unlikely, although the metal casing may trigger the security alarm.